 When many people hear the word “monk,” a stereotypical image springs to mind of a person with a shaved head, isolated from the world in a remote temple living a life of sacrifice with no possessions and no enjoyment.
 A life that starts well before dawn washing in cold water with only a bowl of rice to eat, endless hours of chanting and cleaning, followed by a few hours of sleep before the day repeats in an endless cycle.
 While this may seem a somewhat romantic image, it doesn’t sound very appealing.
 Though this may have been accurate a very long time ago, it is not a reflection of the life of a Tao Sangha monk in the modern era.

-When I came to chant Nembutsu for the first time, I was treated as a guest that had come to someone’s home.
+When I came to chant Nembutsu for the first time, I was cared for as a guest that had come to someone’s home.
 That sense of community and kindness was overwhelming.
 I don’t think I had ever felt more welcome or accepted without judgement.
-As I returned repeatedly and began to take responsibility for others I eventually became a Tao Sangha Practitioner.
+As I returned repeatedly and began to take responsibility for others, I eventually became a Tao Sangha Practitioner.
 Being a practitioner means “practising to be a monk.”
 So my path and the path of all practitioners is to become a monk.

 For example, one does not “convert” to Buddhism.
 Tao Sangha practitioners are asked to keep, respect and deal with their tradition should they have one.
 And not to leave it, but to find a way to unify with it.
 Buddhism does not replace but deepens your spiritual practice.